mattischrome/console-blog/content/posts/holiday-tabs/index.md

 - Ideas
 - Twenty
 title: Holiday Tabs
-heroImage: ../../assets/images/defaultHero.jpg
-description: Over the course of a week on holiday, I started reading many interesting articles.
-In lockdown there
 ---
 Over the course of a week on holiday, I started reading many interesting articles.
 In lockdown there isn't much to do but read articles, but I still find myself not that good at finishing them.
 My phone has lots of tabs open and has become a Rolodex of shame.
 This post is to confess my sins.